 This post contains affiliate links.
 Click here to see my full disclosure policy.

-We had stripped all the wall paper off the walls(what a job that was) and next was to pull up the carpet.
-I was planning on replacing the carpet until I discovered what was under the carpet.
 I felt like Nicole Curtis when I pulled back the carpet and found original hard wood floors.
 My family came up and asked what all the screaming was about.
-I was surprised as this area leads up to an attic and just figured they would be regular wood.
+I was surprised as this area leads up to an attic and just figured they would be subfloor or ugly wood.

 So plan B – remove the carpet and tacks and keep the hardwood floors.
 My helper, Mr. Mack helping his mama remove the carpet staples.
 It appeared that from the staple holes that this was the only carpet that was ever down, we were lucky not to have that many holes or staples to remove.

-I used my Ryobi Corner Cat finishing sander on the stairs and the landings and did a light sanding.
 I like to wrap sand paper around my putty knife to get the edges and crevices.

 I had a lot of areas that had paint splatter so I had to make sure all the paint was removed in those areas.

-The great thing about using a gel stain is it will sit on a vertical surface without dripping.
-We stained the doors hanging, this made it much easier as we could finish both sides without having to wait for the opposite side to dry.
 You need to work in small areas.
 Apply the gel stain, wait about 10 minutes and wipe to remove the extra stain.
 If you wait too long, it is harder to wipe off.
-NOTE: I used Minwax Gel Stain in Walnut

 For the floors I applied the stain in staggered areas, that way I would not have a straight line going across the boards, it blended easier with the other areas.
 If you are able to do the entire length of a few boards, I would recommend applying in that way.
 My area was an odd shape that leads to the stairs, so I had to do in small sections, like above.

-For the steps, I applied gel stain on the step as well as the riser, and applied it to the second step and went back to the first area and wiped off.
+For the steps, I applied gel stain on the step as well as the riser, and applied it to the second step and went back to the first area, and wiped it off.
 I had a great rhythm going for each step.
 You can see how much darker the upper floor is compared to the steps.
 The Walnut color removed some of the orange tones and darkened the hardwood.

+It is extremely important to let the floor dry completely.
 After a few days of drying, I applied 2 coats of the Wipe-On poly to the rails, doors, and trim.
-I used the polyurethane floors
+I used the polyurethane floors for the floors since it will hold up better for the higher traffic area.

 Join the DD Community!